Generic Name: Zolpidem tartrate

 Tolerance, Abuse, and Dependence

-Tell patients not to increase the dose of Zolpidem on their own, and to inform you if they believe the drug "does not work".
+Tell patients not to increase the dose of Zolpidem Tartrate Tablets on their own, and to inform you if they believe the drug "does not work."

-Patients should be counseled to take Zolpidem right before they get into bed and only when they are able to stay in bed a full night (7-8 hours) before being active again.
-Zolpidem tablets should not be taken with or immediately after a meal.
-Advise patients NOT to take Zolpidem if they drank alcohol that evening.
+Patients should be counseled to take Zolpidem Tartrate Tablets right before they get into bed and only when they are able to stay in bed a full night (7-8 hours) before being active again.
+Zolpidem Tartrate Tablets should not be taken with or immediately after a meal.
+Advise patients NOT to take Zolpidem Tartrate Tablets if they drank alcohol that evening.

-- After taking Zolpidem tartrate tablets, you may get up out of bed while not being fully awake and do an activity that you do not know you are doing.
+- complex sleep behaviors that have caused serious injury and death.
+After taking Zolpidem Tartrate Tablets, you may get up out of bed while not being fully awake and do an activity that you do not know you are doing (complex sleep behaviors).
 The next morning, you may not remember that you did anything during the night.
-You have a higher chance for doing these activities if you drink alcohol or take other medicines that make you sleepy with Zolpidem tartrate tablets.
+These activities may occur with Zolpidem Tartrate Tablets whether or not you drink alcohol or take other medicines that make you sleepy.
 Reported activities include:

 - drank alcohol that evening or before bed